 Genetics, Medicine and Translational Research

-Dr. Lifton is also Sterling Professor of Genetics and Internal Medicine at Yale School of Medicine.
+Dr. Lifton is also Sterling Professor of Genetics and Internal Medicine and chair of the Department of Genetics at Yale School of Medicine.
+He will become president of Rockefeller University on September 1, 2016.

 Identifying Common Disease Pathways via Human Genetics